goedgeai/dropt-cli/docs/source/contents/control.rst

 Project Control
 ===============

-User sends command to a project via control script ``droptctl``.
+Once a project folder is prepared, user can manage the project via the project control ``droptctl``, which is included in the Dr.Opt client package ``dropt-cli``.
-To use it, one must install our Python client package first:
+To install it, simply run

 .. code-block:: shell